 There is a certain traveler profile – the adventurous, leading-edge, socially conscious traveler – that tends to resonate very well with this kind of walking tour.
 They are intellectually curious and active when traveling, like to participate in local experiences, and prefer less-defined or off-the-beaten path experiences.

 In addition to just helping financially fund these businesses, Esperanza also supports the micro-businesses through mentorship and local influence.
 In the case of the tour model, the ESVC membership network was in a great position to kickstart the business with plenty of clients.

 3. The Right Price

 In choosing their tour pricing, the challenge of finding a healthy balance between affordability and financial gain sat directly in the graduates crosshairs.
 In the end, they chose to make the tour accessible yet not prohibitively expensive, to cater to all types of travelers and locals.
-The tour costs $20 and runs at 5pm every Saturday, with tours available any other time upon request for groups of 2 or more.
+The tour costs $25 and runs every day at 5 pm (must make reservation in advance), with tours available any other time upon request for groups of 2 or more.
 The income to date has been precisely what the boys were looking for as proof that they are on the right track.
-The guys can also cook you dinner and make their famous Mojito Fortaleza for an additional $10.

 By creating capital on so many levels, these Esperanza graduates add an enormous amount to the Casco’s long term sustainability.BOOK NOW